simon741/edu-devcamp/HOL/HOL3/README.md

 ### Create an app manifest file

-App Studio will create the manifest file for your new app.
+App Studio will create the manifest files for your new apps.
 It also provides ready to use controls for your user interface.
+Here is an example:

 1. Click `Open` next to `App`.